How to Become an Army Air Traffic Controller

-U.S. Army soldiers man a mobile tactical air traffic control tower over a landing area where the Army's Marine Division 1st Battalion, 3rd Aviation Regiment were refueling and rearming for a training exercise.
+U.S. Army soldiers work on a mobile tactical air traffic control tower over a landing area where the Army's Marine Division 1st Battalion, 3rd Aviation Regiment, were refueling and rearming for a training exercise.

 Stephen Morton/Getty Images